Southclaws/sampctl/README.md

 - `--dir value`: working directory for the server - by default, uses the current directory (default: ".")
 - `--endpoint value`: endpoint to download packages from (default: "http://files.sa-mp.com")

+### `sampctl server ensure`

+Usage: `sampctl server ensure`

+Ensures the server environment is representative of the configuration specified in `samp.json`/`samp.yaml` - downloads server binaries and plugin files if necessary and generates a `server.cfg` file.

+#### Flags

+- `--dir value`: working directory for the server - by default, uses the current directory (default: ".")

 ### `sampctl server run`

 Usage: `sampctl server run`

-Generates a `server.cfg` file based on the configuration inside `samp.json` then executes the server process and automatically restarts it on crashes.
+Generates a `server.cfg` file based on the configuration inside `samp.json`/`samp.yaml` then executes the server process and automatically restarts it on crashes.

 #### Flags